hastexo/hastexo-xblock/README.md

 This is a brief explanation of each:

-* `terminal_url`: The URL path to the Guacamole web app.
-It can be an absolute path, or start with a ":"-prefixed port (such as ":8080/hastexo-xblock/", for use in devstacks).
-(Default: `/hastexo-xblock/`)
+* `terminal_url`: URL to the Guacamole web app.
+If it is defined with a fully qualified domain, it must include the protocol (`http://` or `https://`).
+If not, it is assumed to be an absolute path based on the current `window.location`.
+(It is possible to define it with a ":"-prefixed port, such as ":8080/hastexo-xblock/", for use in devstacks).
+(Default:
+  `/hastexo-xblock/`)

 * `launch_timeout`: How long to wait for a stack to be launched, in seconds.
   (Default: `900`)